Shelter (novel): Television adaptation

-In April 2021, it was announced that Amazon Studios had ordered a pilot for a possible series based on the novel.
-Ed Decter will act as showrunner and executive producer.
+In April 2021, it was announced that Amazon Studios had ordered a pilot for a series based on the novel.
 In March 2022, it was announced that Amazon had given the production a series order.
-The cast will include Jaden Michael as Mickey, Constance Zimmer as Mickey's aunt Shira, Adrian Greensmith as Spoon, Abby Corrigan as Ema, and Sage Linder as Rachel Caldwell.
+The cast would include Jaden Michael as Mickey, Constance Zimmer as Mickey's aunt Shira, Adrian Greensmith as Spoon, Abby Corrigan as Ema, and Sage Linder as Rachel Caldwell.
+The series, titled Harlan Coben's Shelter, premiered on August 18, 2023.